Certificate of International Immersion

 In general, students who have invested significant time (more than a 13-week term) in study abroad living with native speakers, taking coursework in the target language and volunteering, participating in community service or working in an internship are eligible to submit an application for the Certificate in International Immersion.
 Those students who have combined experience abroad through more than one of the global learning categories and reach the equivalent of a full-year immersion are also eligible to apply.

-Part I: Please list/enter the following information:
+Part I: Be prepared to provide the following information:

 Part II: Write a brief essay (no more than 1000 words) showing your: